Astronomical Clock: How To Read It?

-It is the oldest functioning Astronomical Clock in the world dating back all the way to the year 1410.
+The oldest functioning Astronomical Clock in the world dating back all the way to the year 1410.
 Prague Astronomical Clock was installed in the last decade of the Bohemian Golden Age under the reign of Charles IV.
 The Astronomical clock show runs every hour sharp from 9 AM till 11 PM.

 The unique mechanism of the Prague Clock not only shows us what time and day it is, but also tracks the movement of celestial bodies, or planetary hours, like the Sun and Moon.
 Depending on their position, predictions of upcoming events were made.
 People would even decide when to receive popular medical treatments such as bloodletting based on that!

 There are also four figurines on the side of the clock dial or astrolabe.
-They symbolise allegories of Death, Greed, Lust and Vanity.
-The figurines move their heads and hands when the clock rings to signalise every hour from 9am to 11pm.
+They symbolize the allegories of Death, Greed, Lust, and Vanity.
+The figurines move their heads and hands when the clock rings to signalize every hour from 9 am to 11 pm.
 They are joined by 12 Apostles and a Golden Rooster whose crow ends the procession and the movement of the allegories.
 Don't miss the show!